Orlando Arcia Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Arcia has seven doubles, four home runs and 12 walks while batting .311.
+- Arcia is batting .317 with eight doubles, four home runs and 12 walks.

-- Arcia has picked up a hit in 26 of 39 games this season, with multiple hits 12 times.
+- In 67.5% of his 40 games this season, Arcia has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Arcia has driven home a run in 11 games this season (28.2%), including more than one RBI in 7.7% of his games.
+- Arcia has picked up an RBI in 30.0% of his games this season, with more than one RBI in 7.5% of his games.

-- In 35.9% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (12.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.